Read Reviews (Avg 4.9 ★)

 The weather and climate in Peru varies greatly depending on the region.
 The country has many climates and even microclimates that result from the presence of the Andes Mountains and the cold Humboldt Current.
 The climate across Peru varies from cold with wet summers and dry winters in the Andes, to a hot wet Equatorial climate in the lowlands and …READ MORE

-Peru is well known for the Inca empire but Peru was the home for many indigenous cultures before the Incas entered.
-Peru has a diverse folklore due to the various influences of different cultures and the modern society, visible in daily music and dancing.
+Peru is well known for the Inca Empire but Peru was the home to many indigenous cultures before the Incas arrived.
+Peru has a diverse folklore due to the various influences of different cultures and the modern society, visible in the country’s music and dancing.
 Multi-ethnic Population Peru has a multi-ethnic population with influences from indigenous blood, Spanish colonisation, African slaves …READ MORE

 Peru has a rich biodiversity that results from its varied geography ranging from the high Andes Mountains to the Amazon Rainforest to the coastal regions.
 Peru boasts over 1,800 species of birds, 500 species of mammals and 300 species of reptiles.
 Biodiversity in Peru Mammals Rare species include the puma, jaguar, spectacled bear and pink river dolphins.
 Peru is also …READ MORE

 The Peru of today was shaped by its interesting and diverse history that dates back to 3000 years B.C and had a significant influence on culture, customs and cuisine of its inhabitants.
-Even though the complete history is difficult to explain in one blog, a few Peruvian history facts are listed below: Civilisation in Peru Peru was home to the Norte Chico …READ MORE
+Even though the complete history is difficult to explain in one blog, here is a brief summary of some of the main events in the history of Peru.
+Civilisation in …READ MORE

 Peruvian cuisine is very diverse with regions and some cities even having their own specialities depending on geography and climate that in turn dictates available ingredients.
 Today Peruvian cuisine combines pre-Inca and Inca staples and food with the cuisines that the immigrants from Europe, Africa and Asia brought with them.
 This has resulted in a unique fusion of foods and …READ MORE